d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

-- **--sessionid=SESSIONID**

-Optionally include this flag if you would prefer to connect using a session id instead of a normal login.

 - **-f FILENAME, --filename=FILENAME**

 Write results to the specified file.